There is no way that Linlithgow's annual civic festival can be adequately described. You have to actually be here to appreciate the Marches.

 Linlithgow's big day!
 Marches enthusiasts have long been getting ready for the first Tuesday after the second Thursday in June and it won't be long now!

-You will be able to see some of the action on the new Linlithgow Cross webcam.
+You will be able to see some of the action on the Linlithgow Cross Webcam.

 Time Details 5-7am Fluters, Pipers and Drummers parade through the Burgh, Linlithgow Bridge and Blackness rousing the inhabitants 9am Decorated Floats and Bicycles judged in St Michael's RC Church car park 10:25am Civic Party, Round Table, Rotary, 41 Club and Dyers march to the Palace to fraternise 11am Procession moves off west from The Cross to Linlithgow Bridge 12 noon Procession from Linlithgow Bridge to Lowport and then off to Blackness 1:45pm Fencing of the Court at Castle Hill, Blackness.
 Installation of Baron Bailie 5 - 6pm Grand Finale - the Procession goes three times round the Cross Well